-Trying to calm your fussy baby can feel overwhelming at times, especially when it seems you are doing everything you can and they are still struggling to de-escalate.
+Trying to calm your fussy baby can sometimes feel overwhelming, especially when it seems you are doing everything you can and they are still struggling to de-escalate.
 As a Mama, I know how hard this is.

 What’s important to understand is to your baby, you are their safe space, and they rely on you to help them regulate, especially in the first few months of life.
 So while they may not immediately calm down in your arms, you are still doing exactly what they need by providing comfort when they are upset.

 Using The Five S’s to Soothe Your Baby

 If you find this is a common pattern, your baby might benefit from using a technique called the “Five S’s.”
-This is a technique developed by a pediatrician and founder of Happiest Baby, Dr. Harvey Karp.
+This technique was developed by a pediatrician and founder of Happiest Baby, Dr. Harvey Karp.
 The Five S’s is designed as a series of steps to help calm even the fussiest babies.
 While you can use it with older infants, this technique is geared toward babies up to three months old.
 Dr. Karp believes that babies are born “too early.”
 Because of this, he suggests that within the “fourth trimester,” parents do everything they can to replicate a womb-like experience for their baby because life on the outside is quite a significant change for them!

 What are the Five S’s?

 The Five S’s include swaddling, side or stomach position, shushing, swinging, and sucking.
 To help your baby effectively calm down, it is best to go through each of these steps during periods of fussiness.
 Periods of fussiness can occur anytime throughout the day but often peak in the evenings.
 Many mamas call this period the “witching hour,” as it seems that nothing you do works to bring your little one back down.
 Dr. Karp’s Five S’s can be a valuable set of tools once you have ensured that your newborn’s basic needs are met (not fussy because they need a feed, a change in temperature, a new diaper, etc.).